climateinteractive/SDEverywhere/README.md

 If you cloned the GitHub repo, you can test your installation by building and running the models in the `models` directory, and then comparing SDEverywhere output to Vensim x64 output.
 Each model has its own directory under `models` with the same name as the model.

-Run all model tests with npm.
+Run all model tests with pnpm.

 ```
-npm test
+pnpm test
 ```

 ## Sample models